phetsims/circuit-construction-kit-common/doc/eecircuit.md

 - WebAssembly (WASM), JavaScript/TypeScript
 - Performance optimization in browser environments

-Your task is to help integrate **EEcircuit** into the PhET **Circuit Construction Kit** codebase as a replacement candidate for our in-house Modified Nodal Analysis (MNA) engine.
+Your task is to help integrate **Spice** into the PhET **Circuit Construction Kit** codebase as a replacement candidate for our in-house Modified Nodal Analysis (MNA) engine.

 ---